 Pull up to the bar or sit on the street with the locals, either way, you can quickly make friends at the old-style corner pub.
 If you get hungry, head upstairs to The Sussex for fine Irish food.

-The Barge ranks as one of the top pubs in Dublin, Ireland – especially with the massive afterwork crowd that spills out onto the sidewalk by the Grand Canal.
+The Barge ranks as one of the top pubs in Dublin City – especially with the massive afterwork crowd that spills out onto the sidewalk and along Grand Canal.
 It’s also an idyllic place to spend a sunny summer afternoon.

-Inside, there are three floors and multiple bars, where they serve craft beers, cocktails, whiskey and wine.
-The contemporary décor meshes well with the exposed brick, creating a charming atmosphere for a drink or a meal.
+Inside, there are three floors and multiple bars, where they serve craft beers alongside the staples, cocktails, whiskey and wine.
+The contemporary décor meshes well with the exposed brick, creating a comfortable atmosphere for a drink or a meal.

-Not at all traditional, The Bernard Shaw is bright, unique and one of the best bars in Dublin, Ireland!
+Not at all traditional, The Bernard Shaw is one of the distinctive bars in Dublin.
 The vibe is hip, featuring backyard food trucks, an upstairs wine-and-cheese shop and a karaoke room.
 Visitors can also partake in a game of ping pong, play board games, participate in Bingo and win prizes at the weekly quiz event.

-A hot spot for weekend brunch, but seriously fun any night of the week, The Bernard Shaw is one of the quirky pubs in Dublin that is not to be missed!
+A hot spot for weekend brunch, but seriously fun any night of the week, The Bernard Shaw is one of the quirky Dublin pubs that is not to be missed!

 #12 The Church Cafe

-Ranking as one of the most unique Irish pubs in Dublin City Centre, the Church Cafe is housed in a 17th century church.
+Ranking as one of the unique Irish pubs in Dublin City Centre, the Church Cafe is housed in a 17th century…church!
 While the large bar sits in the place of the pews, the gorgeous stained-glass windows and grand organ are still intact.

-Visitors can grab a pint – and then grab a pamphlet for a self-guided tour, including the glass-enclosed tower, the Cellar Bar and burial crypts.
+Visitors can grab a pint – and then peruse a pamphlet for a self-guided tour, including the glass-enclosed tower, the Cellar Bar and burial crypts.

-Moreover, the bar features a full line up of musical performances – including a free traditional Irish music and dancing show in the evenings.
+Moreover, Church Cafe features a full line up of musical performances – including a free traditional Irish music and dancing show in the evenings!

 #13 JJ’s Bar at Jameson Distillery

-The Jameson Distillery Tour is a top Dublin activity, but many guests are unaware that you can visit the on-site JJ’s Bar without joining the tour.
-They don’t even charge a cover fee…you can walk right in and place your order at the bar.
+The Jameson Distillery Tour is a top Dublin activity, but many are unaware that you can visit the on-site JJ’s Bar without joining the tour.
+They don’t even charge a cover…you can walk right in and place your order at the bar!

-We recommend ordering a whiskey tasting sampler – or let the bartender lead the way to a whiskey (or whisky cocktail) that best suits your palate.
+We suggest ordering a whiskey tasting sampler – or let the bartender lead the way to a whiskey (or whisky cocktail) that best suits your palate.

 #14 Guinness Open Gate Brewery